 Synergy between Western and Chinese Medicine

-Western medicine may be improved by the simultaneous use of traditional Chinese medicine therapies.
+The simultaneous use of traditional Chinese medicine therapies may improve Western medicine.
 In China, and some centers in the West, people undergoing chemotherapy, surgery, and radiation therapy treatment have the choice to use Chinese medicine therapies as adjuncts to decrease side effects and increase the efficacy of Western medical treatment.